dipesh227/dreampixeltechnology/README.md

 npm run dev
 ```

 The application should now be running locally, fully connected to your secure Supabase backend.
+If you missed the `.env` file setup, the app will show a friendly error screen with instructions.
 ---
 ## 📄 License